-The reform also decreased private school entry, and we find that entrants are slightly negatively selected on average.60 Therefore, students switching away from private schools that closed, or failed to open, experienced an increase in school quality on average.
+that closed, or failed to open, experienced an increase in school quality on average.

 Finally, some students switched from private to public schools.
-Whether these students ended up at higher quality schools on average depends largely on the private school premium, which we discuss in the next subsection.
+Whether these students ended up at higher quality schools on average depends largely on the private school premium.
 We calculate this part of the sorting effect two ways.
 We first calculate the sorting effect using the ("smaller") private school premium we estimate.
-In this case, because exiting and entering schools are negatively selected, the supply response leads to a slightly positive sorting effect.
-We also note that most of the enrollment decrease in the private sector empirically came from African-American students, who may have a larger premium from attending private school.
+In this case, the sorting effect is roughly 0.
+We then note that most of the enrollment decrease in the private sector empirically came from African-American students, who may have a larger premium from attending private school.
 We thus calculate the sorting effect a second time, using the "larger" premium Mayer et al. (2002) estimate for African-American students, and find a negative effect.